mgaf1/Active-Directory-Domain-Controller-Configuration-and-Management/README.md

   - Scroll down and righ-click Advance system settings
   - Click the Computer Name tab and then select **Change** to connect the client machine to the AD Domain..
   - Name the client machine (e.g., **Target** for this lab).
-  -Unselect Workgroups and Select Domain to join client to AD DC.
+  - Unselect Workgroup and Select Domain to join client to AD DC.
   <br></br>
   <img src="https://github.com/user-attachments/assets/c9dd8ec1-a665-4eef-b4dd-24e44c9b1e96"/>
 <br></br>